Wisconsin Evangelical Lutheran Synod: Evangelism

 The WELS Commission on Evangelism also has made a series of Christian movies to be used as evangelism tools.
 These movies include Road to Emmaus, Come Follow Me, My Son, My Savior, and To the Ends of the Earth.

 The WELS Commission on Evangelism also offers the School of Outreach for WELS congregations.
-“The School of Outreach serves WELS congregations with planning, assistance, and resources for congregational evangelism programming and implementation of outreach strategies.”
+"The School of Outreach serves WELS congregations with planning, assistance, and resources for congregational evangelism programming and implementation of outreach strategies."

 The WELS Commission on Evangelism also offers evangelism courses through the Martin Luther College continuing education program.

 Multi-Language Productions

 The WELS Multi-Language Productions (MLP) has made more than 2.9 million audio, video, and print materials.
 MLP has also made online training resources in over 54 languages.
-“Through these resources MLP can assist and enhance outreach for all churches, especially in places where WELS does not have resident missionaries.
-The majority of MLP products are evangelism and Bible Study resources to be used by anyone who sees a need for ministering to others in Christ.”
+"Through these resources MLP can assist and enhance outreach for all churches, especially in places where WELS does not have resident missionaries."

 Congregational counseling

-The WELS Commission on Congregational Counseling “assists WELS congregations to assess and evaluate ministry, review biblical teachings and principles that impact ministry, develop plans to adjust and expand ministry in appropriate ways, and carry out their plans over a period of time.”
+The WELS Commission on Congregational Counseling "assists WELS congregations to assess and evaluate ministry, review biblical teachings and principles that impact ministry, develop plans to adjust and expand ministry in appropriate ways, and carry out their plans over a period of time."